×

 Wyclef Jean, founding Fugees member, crafted hits like “The Score.”
 His solo work, including albums like “The Carnival,” sold 9M copies.
 Known for eclectic style and collaborations like with X-Factor winners Rak-Su.

-Born in NYC, Nina Sky hit the charts in 2004 with "Move Ya Body."
-Known for blending genres as DJs, they've collaborated with Diplo, Sean Paul, and played sets at MOMA and GLAAD Awards.
+Born in NYC, twin sisters Nicole and Natalie Albino of Nina Sky hit the Billboard Charts in 2004 with "Move Ya Body."
+Known for collaborations with Diplo and Sean Paul, they've excelled as DJs, performing at venues like MoMA and events like the GLAAD Awards.

 Concert Info